TheodorEmanuelsson/CIFAR10-competition_model/README.md

 **Trained for 50 epochs**

 We achieved an accuracy of 91.21% on the test data when training for 50 epochs.
+The model has the most difficults distinguishing between cats and dogs.

 ![eval_50_white](https://user-images.githubusercontent.com/49917684/155899443-ec74dfac-e701-45eb-b5c1-8c0065f0f839.png)